 Surgical neonatal care is led by an experienced multi-professional team.
-Specialist information and support for parents of babies needing surgical services is available pre-natally, during admission and following discharge from hospital.
+Specialist information and support for parents of babies needing surgical services is available prenatally during admission and following discharge from hospital.

-Special care is for babies who need constant monitoring of respiration or heart rate, are receiving extra oxygen or being tube fed.
+- special care, for babies who need constant monitoring of respiration or heart rate, are receiving extra oxygen or being tube fed.

-Bereavement support is provided by a dedicated team and supported by the hospital Chaplaincy service.
+Bereavement support is provided by a dedicated team and supported by the hospital chaplaincy service.

 We provide antenatal counselling to mothers with a high risk pregnancy, antenatally diagnosed conditions and expected pre-term deliveries.
 We also provide routine neonatal care of babies born to mothers who are booked in to give birth in Southampton.

 There is a neonatal dietician who has regular involvement at the NICU providing support and advice to staff to optimise neonatal nutrition.
-There is a regular neonatal nutrition ward round to monitor growth and nutrition of the babies.
+There is a regular weekly multidisciplinary neonatal nutrition ward round to monitor growth and nutrition of the babies.
 There is also a dedicated neonatal pharmacist who supervises parental intravenous nutrition to those babies who are not able to be enterally nourished.

 Speech and language therapy